-PLEASE NOTE THAT THE CITY OF YORK HUMAN RELATIONS COMMISSION OFFICE IS CLOSED TO THE PUBLIC AT THIS TIME DUE TO THE VANDALISM.
+PLEASE NOTE THAT THE CITY OF YORK HUMAN RELATIONS COMMISSION IS STILL OPERATING UNDER COVID-19 RESTRICTIONS.

 IF YOU BELIEVE YOU HAVE BEEN UNLAWFULLY DISCRIMINATED AGAINST,